GoogleCloudPlatform/community/tutorials/secrets-manager-python/index.md

 ```

 These are 15 minute snapshots of the stock price of the GOOG symbol (or whichever smbol you chose).
 Congratulations, you were able to execute an application that used a third-party API with key and didn't need to include the key in the code.
 This is great when you are wanting to execute code with Google Cloud but worry about sharing and storing keys.

+In a future tutorial, we will use JSON keys and show full [Cloud KMS](https://cloud.google.com/kms/, "Google Cloud KMS") integration.